 To find Alaska family cruise deals and added value for kids, browse our Alaska small ship cruise deals.
 You can also look to the Families & Children section of each AdventureSmith trip itinerary’s Inclusions, Terms & Notes details for family deals that never expire.
 This section also explains if any special kid-friendly programming is offered aboard.
 Ultimately, contact us to speak with our crew who can personalize recommendations for you so that you can have the best kid friendly Alaskan cruise at the lowest price.

 Alaska Family Charter Cruises

-Any of our Alaska small ships are available for charter.
-Charter cruises can be a great option for family vacations, family reunions and multigenerational family groups.
+Any of our Alaska small ships and yachts are available for charter.
+Family charter cruises can be a great option for family vacations, family reunions and multigenerational family groups.
 A private ship charter offers your family exclusivity, flexibility and savings.
 Smaller charter yachts in Alaska accommodate between 8 and 22 guests.
 For more information, read our comprehensive guide to chartering a small ship in Alaska.
 A family charter cruise will offer a more intimate experience and additional flexibility to craft the meals, itinerary and activities to suit your family’s interest and abilities.
-When considering a charter, plan at least 9-12 months or more in advance.
+When considering an Alaska family charter cruise, plan at least 9-12 months or more in advance.

-Let AdventureSmith Explorations show you more about Alaska for kids and families.
+The best Alaskan cruise for families is aboard a small ship or yacht.
+Experience authentic Alaska with your family this summer.
+Let AdventureSmith Explorations show you more about Alaska travel with kids and families.
 Our Alaska travel experts have extensive experience in this region and can match your family with the perfect vacation for your interests, abilities and budget.
-Learn more about family cruises to destinations worldwide.
-Not sure when to go?
-Consult our month by month guide for the best time to visit Alaska.
+Learn more in our How to Choose Your Alaska Cruise guide, and keep reading about family cruises to destinations worldwide.